r00b/cessna-private-pilot-course/1.1-learning-your-airplane/4-airplane-engines-and-systems.md

 ### How the Engine Gets Air and Fuel
 * Carbuertor mixes fuel and air
 * Fuel-injection system injects fuel into air just before entry into each cylinder
-* Air enters via inlet and filter to carburetor, passes through venturi, speeds up/causing lo pressure, which pulls fuel out of opening from float chamber into the venturi
+* Air enters via inlet and filter to carburetor, passes through venturi, speeds up/causing low pressure, which pulls fuel out of opening from float chamber into the venturi
-* Fuel mixes with air, controlled via butterfly throttle valve, and is then ducted to teh cylinders through manifold tubing
+* Fuel mixes with air, controlled via butterfly throttle valve, and is then ducted to the cylinders through manifold tubing

 #### Carburetor Icing
 * Carb icing is a concern due to lower temperature caused by fuel vaporization and decreased pressure in the venturi